Omenia/robotframework_for_apis/README.md

 ## Towards contract-driven testing: From JSON Schemas to OpenAPI specifications

-But as usual, we decided to challenge ourselves: As JSON Schema is a subset of OpenAPI/Swagger anyway, why not include the possible operations (HTTP methods)?
+But as usual, we decided to challenge ourselves a bit: As JSON Schema is a subset of OpenAPI/Swagger, why not include the allowed HTTP operations there?

 So, one line should be enough.
 For everyone: